 The joyous moments after childbirth can turn into a challenge for your family when your doctor explains that the newest addition to your family has cerebral palsy.
 In the process, you might suspect that a doctor or medical professional’s actions were to blame for your child’s cerebral palsy.

 Here are some usual questions you might have that answers the question, “Is cerebral palsy always a birth injury?”
-These answers will help you move forward, especially if you are considering filing a lawsuit.
+These answers will help you move forward, especially if you are considering filing a labor and delivery lawsuit.

 What is a birth injury?